groonga/gcs.groonga.org/_posts/2012-07-05-initial-release.md

 <a href="/images/architecture-trad-vs-acs-large.png" rel="lightbox"><img src="/images/architecture-trad-vs-acs-small.png" alt="(Figure 1: Legacy Web Apps v.s.
 Web Apps with Amazon CloudSearch)" /></a>

 However, there are two issues.
-First, you have to learn about how to use APIs of Amazon CloudSearch, from [the documents](http://aws.amazon.com/documentation/cloudsearch/).
+First, you have to learn about how to use Amazon CloudSearch API, from [the documents](http://aws.amazon.com/documentation/cloudsearch/).
 Secondly, it is a fee-based online service, so you have to pay money to try any features - even if you just want to learn the API.
 So, it may be hard to try the API.

 ### How Groonga CloudSearch helps you?